poum/docker-phpspec/README.md

 ## What is phpspec ?

-[phpspec](http://www.phpspec.net/en/stable/) is A php toolset to drive emergent design by specification.
+[phpspec](http://www.phpspec.net/en/stable/) is a php toolset to drive emergent design by specification.

 The phpspec documentation is [here](http://www.phpspec.net/en/stable/manual/introduction.html).